 Social media can be both incredibly annoying and incredibly useful – depending on how you engage (or don’t).
 Take inventory of your social media channels and note which ones your clients use the most or which ones bring you the most exposure.
 Be active and regular with your posts.
 Once you gain some followers, they anticipate seeing information from you on a daily basis.
 Start small and don’t feel you have to post fifty times a day on every channel you have.
 Create a plan and stick to it; revise when necessary and as your followers grow.

 The field of fitness is dynamic and fluid.
 It’s always changing and growing.
 In order to keep up with the momentum of our business, we have to stay sharp in our knowledge, skills and abilities.
 As you budget business expenses, make sure you earmark monies for continuing education.
-Research what various organisations (not just your own certifying agency) has to offer and take advantage of free or reduced cost learning opportunities – even if it’s an hour webinar.
+Research what various organisations (not just your own certifying agency) have to offer and take advantage of free or reduced-cost learning opportunities – even if it’s an hour webinar.
 It’s all relevant and valuable.
 Knowledge is power.

 If you want your community to invest in you and support your business, reciprocate by investing back into your community.
 This can take the shape of offering free lunch and learns, volunteering for a nonprofit board or event, and supporting your networks’ trades and businesses.
 Business is most often a two-way street.
 Give and get equally.